 If you’re a business owner or an independent contractor without a salaried income, getting qualified for a traditional home loan can be difficult.

-A bank statement loan can help.
-Bank statement mortgages are typically used by:
+A bank statement loan program can help.
+This type of loan is typically used by:

 - Self-employed applicants

 Self-employed applicants are the most common folks to benefit from bank statement loans.
 But anyone who wants to go this route to buy a new home, or to refinance an existing loan, can apply.

 If you need to document income but don’t have pay stubs and W2s, ask your mortgage broker or lender about underwriting based on personal bank statements.